SustainableUrbanSystemsLab/SustainableUrbanSystemsLab.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

 The Sustainable Urban Systems Lab, led by [Dr. Patrick Kastner](/team/) at Georgia Tech's [School of Architecture](https://arch.gatech.edu/) (SoA), focuses on developing innovative tools and methodologies for environmental performance simulation.
 Our mission is to empower urban decision-makers with software tools that place sustainability at the forefront of their profession.
-We are part of the MS in Architecture program with a concentration in [High Performance Building](https://arch.gatech.edu/high-performance-building-lab-curriculum) at the SoA.
+We contribute to the MS in Architecture [curriculum](https://arch.gatech.edu/high-performance-building-lab-curriculum) at the SoA with a program concentration in High Performance Building.

 Talk to us or [join](/join/) our lab if you are interested in these topics or our work.
 Students at Georgia Tech and beyond, please find our [courses](/teaching/), [theses](/theses/), and [jobs](/join/) on the following pages.